decmurphy/SpX/README.md

 OG2 Launch code

-To run: "make 1" for default, or "make 2" for coriolis
+To run: "make 1" for Stage 1 launch/re-entry/landing, or "make 2" for Stage 2 launch/orbit

 default.c and default.h are simulated from the reference frame of an observer standing on the Earth - i.e they do NOT take into account the Coriolis effect.
 This is handy for any boost stage trajectories.